Beautiful language, urgent tension and pitch-black humour turn From Here to Hiroshima into a highly literary stalker novel.

 Sunniva Lye Axelsen casts a humorous light on the dismal gloom of the care institution...Ingrid’s dark family history, her compulsive washing, and her growing obsession with Thomas’s liberated friend, Ida, are just a few of the elements that shape the novel’s tension and movement.

-A fairly dark but genuinely funny tale of a medical assistant who hates other people almost as much as she hates her own life.
+A fairly dark but genuinely funny tale of a healthcare assistant who hates other people almost as much as she hates her own life.

 As with her previous books, From Here to Hiroshima by Sunniva Lye Axelsen (born 1980 in Stavanger) is written with authority and insight, gallows humour and a black realism, and in language that switches from the splendidly vulgar to the unaccountably beautiful.